Classical shadows for sample-efficient measurements of gauge-invariant observables: Discussion and Outlook

-While the central insight of our work relies on the Ising–LGT duality specific to $\mathbb{Z}_2$ (and by extension $\mathbb{Z}_N$, and in the appropriate limit, $U(1)$~\cite{horn1979hamiltonian}) LGTs, many elements of our protocols are expected to generalize naturally.
-Nonetheless, rigorously extending this framework to predict gauge-invariant observables via randomized measurement protocols beyond $\mathbb{Z}_2$ LGT—particularly to \emph{non-Abelian} LGTs or models whose local Hilbert spaces do not resemble qubits (including LGTs based on compact groups), remains a major challenge.
-The duality is crucial in our approach for deriving rigorous bounds and inverting the measurement channel, we presently are not aware of a simple analogous approach for non-Abelian LGTs for which dualities, so far, are challenging to construct~\cite{handler1978duality,drouffe1979lattice,alvarez1994non,buchstaber2003generalized,cobanera2013solution,ji2020categorical,aasen2020topological}.
+Indeed, while the central insight of our work relies on the Ising–LGT duality specific to $\mathbb{Z}_2$ (and by extension $\mathbb{Z}_N$, and in the appropriate limit, $U(1)$~\cite{horn1979hamiltonian}) LGTs, many elements of our protocols generalize naturally.
+All steps of the protocols considered can be cast fully in the language of the LGT, rather than the dual Ising model.
+In this sense, the $\mathbb{Z}_2$ LGT case serves as a useful starting point, as the presence of a duality allows for a rigorous analysis of the channel and shadow protocol.
+Building on this foundation, one can move beyond this simple setting by using these insights as a blueprint for more general LGTs---particularly to \emph{non-Abelian} LGTs or models whose local Hilbert spaces do not resemble qubits (including LGTs based on compact groups)---where the corresponding gauge-invariant randomizing operations follow directly.
+However, what channels these randomizing operations represent and if (and how efficient) they can be inverted is remains a major challenge.
+We presently are not aware of a simple analogous approach for non-Abelian LGTs for which dualities, so far, are challenging to construct~\cite{handler1978duality,drouffe1979lattice,alvarez1994non,buchstaber2003generalized,cobanera2013solution,ji2020categorical,aasen2020topological}.
 This raises the question of whether similar sampling-efficient protocols can be devised for arbitrary LGTs, and whether their existence implies an underlying Ising-like duality, or their absence indicates its nonexistence.
 An interesting development in this context is the recent demonstration of charge-singlet measurements in quantum simulations of $SU(N_c)$ LGT~\cite{chakraborty2025charge,than2024phase}.
+In the absence of a duality, one could study the corresponding channels numerically in small-scale instances, but extracting scaling from this is a challenge.
+Overcoming these hurdles is a primary goal for future work.